doecode/server/README.md

 --- | ---
-database.driver | the JDBC database driver to use database.url | the JDBC URL to access database.username | the database user (with create/alter schema permission) database.password | the user's password
+database.driver | the JDBC database driver to use database.url | the JDBC URL to access database.user | the database user (with create/alter schema permission) database.password | the user's password
-serviceapi.host | base URL for validation services publishing.host | base URL for submitting final metadata to OSTI (via /submit API) datacite.username | (optional) DataCite user account name for registering DOIs datacite.password | (optional) DataCite account password for DOI registration datacite.baseurl | (optional) DataCite base URL prefix to use for DOI registration datacite.prefix | (optional) DataCite registration DOI prefix value index.url | (optional) URL to indexing service (e.g., SOLR, see below) search.url | (optional) base URL to searching service (SOLR, see below) site.url | base URL of the client front-end services email.host | SMTP host name for sending confirmation emails email.from | The user name to use for sending above emails
+serviceapi.host | base URL for validation services publishing.host | base URL for submitting final metadata to OSTI (via /submit API) datacite.user | (optional) DataCite user account name for registering DOIs datacite.password | (optional) DataCite account password for DOI registration datacite.baseurl | (optional) DataCite base URL prefix to use for DOI registration datacite.prefix | (optional) DataCite registration DOI prefix value datacite.url | (optional) DataCite MDS URL for sending metadata index.url | (optional) URL to indexing service (e.g., SOLR, see below) search.url | (optional) base URL to searching service (SOLR, see below) site.url | base URL of the client front-end services email.host | SMTP host name for sending confirmation emails email.from | the address to use for sending above emails email.notification | (optional) the address to use for sending notification emails when projects are submitted/announced github.user | (optional) GitHub user account name for using GitHub API without access limitations github.apikey | (optional) the GitHub user's API key file.uploads | the server path used for saving uploaded files archiver.url | (optional) base URL for DOE CODE Archiver API if using it for archiving gitlab.osti.baseurl | (optional) base URL for the OSTI Hosted GitLab gitlab.osti.token | (optional) GitLab API token for accessing OSTI Hosted GitLab gitlab.osti.namespace | (optional) namespace to use when creating projects in OSTI Hosted GitLab

 If optional parameters, such as the DataCite settings, are left blank, those features will not apply.